lukelbd/vim-tags/README.md

 * Jumping between tags or jumping to particular tags using fuzzy searching (via the [fzf](https://github.com/junegunn/fzf) plugin).
-* Intuitively changing or deleting words, WORDS, and regular expressions one-by-one or all at once using insert mode rather than the `:s` command.
+* Quickly changing or deleting words, WORDS, and regular expressions one-by-one or all at once using insert mode rather than the `:s` command.
 * Changing or deleting words, WORDS, and regular expressions delimited by adjacent tags (e.g. function definitions).

-The last feature is motivated by the idea that certain `ctags` approximately delimit the variable scope boundaries.
+The last feature is motivated by the idea that certain tags approximately delimit the variable scope boundaries.
 For example, given a consecutive series of function declarations in a python module, the lines between each declaration approximately denote the scope for variables declared inside the function.
 This approach is primitive and not